 Here are some examples of other fundraising challenges…

-- Barbara began with a headshave in the grounds of Riverside Stadium – the home of Middlesbrough F.C. – but has since gone on to raise over £24,000 and hopes to do even more.
-All to help fund desperately needed research into M.E. via The MEA Ramsay Research Fund.
+- Barbara began with a headshave in the grounds of Riverside Stadium – the home of Middlesbrough F.C. – but has since gone on to raise £35,000 to pay the basic salary costs of an M.E biomedical researcher.
+“Never give up until we have this devastating illness licked”, she says.